czbiohub-sf/cerebra/README.md

 `cerebra` provides a fast and intuitive framework for summarizing VCF records across samples.
-It is comprised of three modules that do the following:
+It comprises three modules that do the following:

         1) remove germline variants from samples of interest
         2) count the total number of variants in a given sample, on a per-gene basis